ilya-khadykin/itandlife.today/README.md

 - [x] RSS generation ignored sort order of the posts
 - [x] RSS generation included draft posts
 - [x] `sitemap.xml` generation included draft posts

+## Deployment
+- [x] Image optimization during static site generation is fixed by using `next-image-export-optimizer`
+- [x] A project is set up to deploy statically generated site in Firebase
 ---------------

+# Deployment
+The website is basically a set of static files and these files are the only thing that should be deployed.

+Firebase provides website hosting and steps below assume this choice.

+`itandlife-today-website` GCP project is configured to be used by Firebase during deployment.
+<br>`out` directory should contain the files to deploy

+More details about Firebase hosting - https://firebase.google.com/docs/hosting

+## Steps to deploy
+1. Generate static website: `npm run export`
+2. Preview the website before deployment: `firebase emulators:start`
+3. Deploy to Firebase: `firebase deploy --only hosting`

 # Tailwind Nextjs Starter Blog